Sz-Tim/isRev/ms/msDraft.md

 # I. Introduction
 ## History or value of elevational studies generally
-Blah blah.
+To disentangle the factors that shape species richness, it is essential to first thoroughly explore the patterns of richness [@Rahbek1995; @Lomolino2001].
+Elevational gradients provide useful study systems to investigate these patterns and drivers [@McCain2009; @McCain2010].
+Mountains, occurring on every continent, act as compact, globally replicated systems that vary across many characteristics hypothesized as richness drivers, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].
+Detailing how communities change across elevational gradients, and across taxonomic levels, can yield insight into the underlying processes shaping biodiversity at a broad scale.

 ## Value of studying insects
-Despite comprising the majority of animal species **CITE**, insects have not received much focus in macroecological studies [@DF2010].
+Despite comprising the majority of animal species, insects have not received much focus in such macroecological studies [@DF2010].
 However, the astonishing array of insect diversity suggests that no picture of biodiversity would be complete without insects.
 Furthermore, understanding the processes underlying insect diversity may yield valuable insights into the processes that shape patterns biodiversity more broadly.
 Ants have a number of advantages to global studies of diversity.